Modeling tutorial by Alan Nadel

 of its nearly 30-year run, the kit is only a fair representation of the

 starship seen on TV.
-AMT got the basic shape and design right but got so
+AMT got the overall shape and design right but got

-many individual details wrong.
-Correcting even some of those details would
+so many individual details wrong.
+Correcting even some of those details

 accuracy question is arguable.
 A build-up of the AMT kit is said to have

 been used to depict the Enterprise seen out the window of Space

 Station K-7 in the Star Trek episode "The Trouble With Tribbles."

 If this is true, one can say that the AMT kit is spot-on accurate.